-- → As noted in the 5-Year Comprehensive Review report, SW21C was modified by the property owner in 2019.
+- As noted in the 5-Year Comprehensive Review report, SW21C was modified by the property owner in 2019.
 Therefore, data is no longer representative of baseline conditions and trigger exceedances at this station are not reliable.
 At downstream trigger station SW15, the culvert was replaced in 2021 as part of Concession 10 road re-construction.
-The new culvert invert appears to be at a higher elevation than the previous culvert and trigger exceedances at SW15 may also not be reliable. - → Stations SW24A and SW24B are situated on private property and were modified by the property owner in summer 2021.
+The new culvert invert appears to be at a higher elevation than the previous culvert and trigger exceedances at SW15 may also not be reliable. - Stations SW24A and SW24B are situated on private property and were modified by the property owner in summer 2021.
 SW24A stream channel no longer exists and has been merged into SW24B; therefore, data is no longer representative of baseline conditions and trigger exceedances at this station are not reliable.
-It is recommended that trigger assessment be continued at downstream stations SW17. - → The July 2022 monthly manual measurements are not available at all stations due to a field transcription error which has been corrected. - → There were no red trigger exceedances for surface water temperatures in 2022. - → Yellow trigger exceedances for surface water temperature were observed at SW21C (August) and SW77 (June).
-Conditions returned to the "green zone" for the subsequent month suggesting that no trend exists. - → The surface water temperature trigger exceedances observed during 2022 are not attributed to the Extension Quarry due to (a) the sporadic, generally discontinuous nature of the trigger exceedances and (b) the interpreted drawdown cone from the Extension Quarry did not extend beyond the Licence boundary in 2022.
+It is recommended that trigger assessment be continued at downstream stations SW17. - Red trigger exceedances for surface water temperature were observed at SW1 (April), SW2 (April), SW11 (June) and SW16 (June).
+Conditions returned to the "green zone" for the subsequent month suggesting that no trend exists. - Yellow trigger exceedances for surface water temperature were observed at SW14 (June), SW17 (June), SW17A (June), SW18 (June), SW21C (June and August) and SW77 (June).
+Conditions returned to the "green zone" for the subsequent month suggesting that no trend exists.

+- Surface water temperature triggers were exceeded at a number of stations in June; since conditions returned to the green zone after this event, the June temperature trigger exceedances are inferred to be related to conditions at the time of sampling and not related to the quarry. - The remaining surface water temperature trigger exceedances observed during 2023 are not attributed to the Extension Quarry due to (a) the sporadic, generally discontinuous nature of the trigger exceedances and (b) the interpreted drawdown cone from the Extension Quarry did not extend beyond the Licence boundary in 2023.